paganflamingo/FMCW_Volcano_Radar/README.md

 ## Files
 [parameters.m](parameters.m) contains the calculations used to define the parameters of the radar.

 [waveform.m](waveform.m) contains the code used to generate the chirp waveform vectors.
+The waveform has a sawtooth frequency vs time shape.

 [chirpwaveform.dat](chirpwaveform.dat) contains the two signal vectors in a MATLAB .dat file format.
 This can be used to directly load the data into MATLAB without having to regenerate the data.
 To load in MATLAB, use